-I put Ketchup on My Ketchup T-Shirt \$19.95

-Show your pride for your favorite condiment with this super-soft Heinz ketchup t-shirt (sizes M-L-XL).
+My Ketchup T-Shirt \$19.95 Show your pride for your favorite condiment with this super-soft Heinz ketchup t-shirt (sizes M-L-XL).

-COMING UP New Museum Conservation Center Helps Preserve Treasures for Future Generation Preserve Treasures for Future Generations
+COMINGUP New Museum Conservation Center Helps Preserve Treasures for Future Generations

-History Center President and CEO Andy Masich inspects an antique quilt with conservator Nancy Boomhower at the History Center's new Museum Conservation Center
+History Center President and CEO Andy Masich inspects an antique quilt with conservator Nancy Boomhower at the History Center's new Museum Conservation Center.
 The increasing public demand for information and services on how to care for and preserve family heirlooms and antiques has prompted the History Center to open a new building that will become the hub for artifact conservation services in Western Pennsylvania.

-New Visible Storage Area Takes Museum Visitors Behind the Scenes

-Beginning this winter, visitors can take a behind-the-scenes look at the History Center's Smithsonian-quality preservation and storage spaces.

-The new visible storage area, part of the Sigo Falk Collections Center on the museum's fourth floor, will offer visitors the opportunity to explore areas of the History Center that were previously off-limits to the general public including the museum's conservation lab. photography studio, artifact mount-making station, and more.

-As visitors move from the Falk Collections Center through the visible storage space, they will learn how curators collect, catalog, and document objects for the museum's collections
+New Visible Storage Area Takes Museum Visitors Behind the Scenes Beginning this winter, visitors can take a behind-the-scenes look at the History Center's Smithsonian-quality preservation and storage spaces.
+The new visible storage area, part of the Sigo Falk Collections Center on the museum's fourth floor, will offer visitors the opportunity to explore areas of the History Center that were previously off-limits to the general public, including the museum's conservation lab, photography studio, artifact mount-making station, and more.
+As visitors move from the Falk Collections Center through the visible storage space, they will learn how curators collect, catalog, and document objects for the museum's collections.
 The new space will feature a variety of paintings, housewares, toys, clothing, accessories, firearms, and additional objects from the History Center's collection that have never been on public display.

-For more information about the Sigo Falk Collections Center and visible storage space please contact Anne Madarasz, museum division director, at 412-454-6352 or apmadarasz@heinzhistorvcenter.org

-The Museum Conservation Center - located behind the History Center at 1221 Penn Ave. in the Strip District - provides visitors with expert advice on how to preserve their treasures, including works of art, photographs, wedding dresses, furniture, and much more.
+For more information about the Sigo Falk Collections Center and visible storage space, please contact Anne Madarasz, museum division director, at 412-454-6352 or apmadarasz@heinzhistorycenter.org, 2 The Newsletter of the Senator John Heinz History Center The Museum Conservation Center - located behind the History Center at 1221 Penn Ave. in the Strip District - provides visitors with expert advice on how to preserve their treasures, including works of art, photographs, wedding dresses, furniture, and much more.
 The facility also connects visitors with conservators should their heirlooms require professional repair.
 With the opening of the Museum Conservation Center, the History Center is one of the first museums in the nation to provide professional conservation services directly to the public.

-The nine-floor LEED-Certified Green Building also houses the History Center's collection, which includes over 32,000 artifacts.
-The new 55,000-square-foot storage space features Smithsonian-quality lighting, temperature, humidity, pest control, and security.

-For more information on the Museum Conservation Center or to schedule an appointment, please contact Barb Antel, conservation services manager, at 412-454-6450 or bjantel@heinzhistorvcenter.org Additional information is also available online at www.heinzhistorycenter.org.

-Museum Conservation Center Workshop Calendar
+Museum Conservation Center Workshop Calendar Cace 2:20 ov 01286 A 15 Decument 21 The nine-floor LEED-Certified Green Building also houses the History Center's collection, 55,000-square-foot storage space features Smithsonian-quality lighting, temperature, Barb Antel, conservation services manager, at 412-454-6450 or bjantel@heinzhistorvcenter.org Additional information is also available online at For more information on the Museum Conservation Center or to schedule an appointment, please contact humidity, pest control, and security.

-A series of workshops in the new Museum Conservation Center are planned throughout the year in which visitors can learn museum-quality techniques for preserving their cherished heirlooms.

-Family Archives Workshop: Part II Saturday, Nov.
-22, 2014 10 a.m. - 12:30 p.m.

-This workshop will feature personalized content and an in-depth presentation on how participants can conserve their paper documents.
-Guided by Museum Conservation Center staff, visitors can bring in a paper-based item and learn best practices to organize their own materials for safekeeping.

-Admission to the workshop is \$35 for regular visitors and \$30 for History Center members.
-Space is limited and pre-registration is required.
-An optional Workshop Kit may also be pre-ordered at the time of registration for an additional cost of \$30.

-Holiday Heritage Workshop Thursday Dec.
-11, 2014 6:30 - 7:30 p.m.
+www.heinzhistorycenter.org.

-This informative demonstration will educate participants about preservation practices for family heirlooms, using the holiday theme as a framework.
+Holiday Heritage Workshop This informative demonstration will educate participants about preservation practices for family heirlooms, using the holiday theme as a framework.
 The workshop will focus on how to lightly clean, display, and store those delicate ornaments, linens, antique china, and silver.

 Admission to the workshop is \$20 for regular visitors and \$15 for History Center members.

 Space is limited and pre-registration is required.